matveimug/aframe-displacement-registershader/README.md

 Features
 ------------

-- A basic webserver defined by `server.js`
+- The displacement shader, defined by `displacement-shader.js`.

-- Shaders are compiled by `glslify`.
-Compilation isn't necessary, but makes it possible to import helper functions through NPM.
-- The shader `displacement` is defined by `index.js`, and used by specifying the `shader` property of the `material` component in the entity declaration.
+- The webpage `index.html` has a basic scene that uses the displacement shader.
+The shader `displacement` is used by specifying the `shader` property of the `material` component in the entity declaration.

 Credit
 ------------